percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

 ### 5.5 Post-Finalize Resource Cleanup

-**Chosen approach (first iteration):** Once `status.state=finalized`, the controller deletes the PCSM Deployment, Service, and `syncTargetUser` Secret.
+**Chosen approach (first iteration):** Once `status.state=finalized`, the controller drops the `syncTargetUser` MongoDB user on the target cluster, then deletes the PCSM Deployment, Service, and `syncTargetUser` K8s Secret.
 The ClusterSync CR itself stays as a read-only record until the user deletes it.

 **Why:** PCSM has stopped after finalize and restarting it would only trigger a fresh initial sync, so the Deployment serves no purpose.
-Removing `syncTargetUser` shrinks the privilege footprint on the target.
+The MongoDB-side `dropUser` happens at finalize time — not on CR delete — because a finalized CR may live indefinitely as a historical record; tying user cleanup to CR delete would leave a broad-privilege user (`readWriteAnyDatabase`) on the target for as long as the CR is kept.
+Once the user and child K8s objects are gone, the CR's privilege footprint is zero regardless of how long it stays.
 Keeping the CR preserves an auditable record of the migration and keeps the backup/restore admission policy in §8.4 simple ("no CR or CR is `finalized`" -- both allowed).

 **Alternatives considered:**